mzakyz666/site/content/about/_index.md

 My name is Muhammad Zaky Zulfiqor.

-I just simple person who like photography, videography, code, and cyber security enthusiast.
+I just a simple person who like photography, videography, code, and cyber security enthusiast.

 I'd like to think myself as an J-Pop, J-Rock, Rock, Deathcore, Electronicore, Metalcore, and Metal fan and use my choice of music for positive self-regulatory purposes.
 In addition, I am also a fan of Anime, Manga, and Light Novel from Japan.